Avinash-Kamath/scim-simulator/README.md

 # Create a new group
 scim-sim create-group "Engineering Team"

-# Delete a group and its members
+# Delete a group and permanently delete all its members
 scim-sim delete-group <group-id>

 # Add user to group